-The 8A34041 supports three serial ports.
-One is a dedicated I2C Master port used for loading configuration data at reset, and the other two are configurable slave I2C or SPI ports that can be used after the reset sequence is complete to monitor and/or configure the device.
+The 8A34043 supports two serial ports.
+One is a dedicated I2C Master port used for loading configuration data at reset and the other is a configurable slave I2C or SPI port that can be used at any time after the reset sequence is complete to monitor and/or configure the device.

 The operation of the I2C Master Port is described in [I2C Master](#).
-The SCL_M and SDA_M pins are used for this port and can be connected to the same I2C bus as either slave port if those are configured in I2C mode.
+The SCL_M and SDA_M pins are used for this port and can be connected to the same I2C bus as the slave port if it is configured in I2C mode.